chriscdn/RHManagedObject/readme.md

 	[myManagedObject delete];
 	```

 - A common design pattern with Core Data is to pass the object context between each `UIViewController` that requires it.
 RHManagedObject removes this hassle by placing the object context in a singleton that can be accessed from anywhere in your code.
-But most of the time you never need to access it anyway since RHManagedObject automates the management of the context manager for you.
+But most of the time you will not need to access it since RHManagedObject automates the management of the context manager for you.
 - The generated managed object classes leave little room to add additional methods.
 You can't (or shouldn't) add extra methods to the generated classes since they will be overridden when the classes are regenerated.
 RHManagedObject provides a place for additional class and instance methods.
 - The AppDelegate gets polluted with boilerplate code.
 RHManagedObject hides most of this, which also makes it easier to copy the library to other projects.